The Ornamental Allium – They’ve been called the “Aristocrats For The Garden.”

 Allium Giganteum Spectacular Floral Spheres

-Allium giganteum is but the tallest and latest-blooming (July) of a company of these spectacular floral spheres, natives of the Near East.
+Allium giganteum is but the tallest and latest-blooming (June/July) of a company of these spectacular floral spheres, natives of the Near East.

 Allium elatum, with a 3′-foot stem and a larger and more refined head of flowers, is the most beautiful of all and the only one with glossy basal leaves.